sun30nil/SpeechRecognizer-ExotelHack/README.md

 3) sphinxbase
 4) sklearn

+### Running the script

+Once you've cloned this repo and all the above requirements are met.
+1) Place all the mp3 files in the main folder containing the sample.py file
+2) Run the sample.py file (python sample.py) or run the shell script run.sh (./run.sh)

 ### Trainig dataset

 From mp3 the text converted data for training the model is in the file TrainingSet.txt